Prepare for Retirement Checklist: The 5 to do today!

-When it comes to senior retirement, too many Americans don't properly plan to enjoy their life after they are no longer working.
+When it comes to senior retirement, too many Americans don’t properly plan to enjoy their life after they are no longer working.
+Check out our Prepare for Retirement Checklist.
 One of the biggest problems seniors face is how to plan for retirement both financially and with their lifestyle.
-Retirement offers a big opportunity to do things you've always wanted to do.
+Retirement offers a big opportunity to do things you’ve always wanted to do.
 Here are some tips for planning:

 Know your needs